 The Zayed Sustainability Prize is the UAE’s pioneering global award in sustainability recognising the achievements of those who are driving impactful, innovative and inspiring sustainability solutions across five distinct categories: Health, Food, Energy, Water and Global High Schools.

 A number of Australian and New Zealand schools have become Oceania finalists and winners in the Global High Schools category over recent years.
-The Zayed Sustainability Prize is now open for its 2020 Awards and seeks pioneering projects from our corner of the globe.

 This is a case study of Tension Woods College in South Australia.